 One interesting thing about Fancy Hands is that it allows for upward mobility.
-If you perform the job well, you could be promoted into a managerial position, which would put you in charge of other assistants.
+If you perform the job well, you could be promoted into a managerial position, putting you in charge of other assistants.

 Like many of the sites featured here, Spare5 is meant to help developers and businesses complete simple tasks that still require a human touch.
 Tasks often include tagging photographs, offering keywords for photos, or even finding the edges of a photographed object.
 The goal is to help computers get smarter by feeding them loads of data.
 You might also work on audio or video files.

-Once again, you’ll need to use the website or app to get access to the tasks, and you’ll get paid through PayPal.
+Once again, you’ll need to use the website or app to access the tasks, and you’ll get paid through PayPal.

 This site has an interesting twist in that it has you reviewing phone calls.
 You know all of those phone calls you make to customer service lines where the call is recorded?
 Services like this one are why!
-With Humanatic, you’ll listen to recorded calls, and then answer questions about the calls.
-The service then provides companies with detailed analytics so they can hopefully improve their customer service processes.
+With Humanatic, you’ll listen to recorded calls and then answer questions about the calls.
+The service then provides companies with detailed analytics to hopefully improve their customer service processes.
 You can make anywhere from $1 to $4.50 per hour with Humanatic.

 Earn cash back on your household purchases: Check out our cash back credit cards and see how much you can earn.